You can enable iTunes File Sharing in two ways, both resulting in the same outcome: the UIFileSharingEnabled key will be set to YES.

 Now when you connect your device to iTunes you’ll be able to see your app in the file sharing option (under Your Device – Apps):

 Note that your entire app’s Documents folder will be shared when you do this, including all folders you create in it.
-If you have data that you do not want your users to see you need to store them outside the Documents folder, or start those file names with a “full stop” (such as .testfile).
+If you have data that you do not want your users to see you need to store them outside the Documents folder using software like Xender for PC, or start those file names with a “full stop” (such as .testfile).
 This will hide the file and hence it won’t show up in iTunes.